ayusun/ayusun.dev/content/english/about.md

   title : "EXPERIENCE"
   experience_list:
     # experience item loop
-    - name : "Lead Engineer"
+    - name : "Engineering Manager"
       company : "Traveloka"
       duration : "October, 2018 - Present"
-      content : "&gt; Built & Lead engineering of Central Fraud Platform with a team of five <br/>
+      content : "&gt; Managing DevOps, QA, and Web Engineering domains with a team of engineers working in cross-domain, cross-functional teams, bringing in necessary Engineering Excellence.  <br/>
-      > Built & Lead Engineering of Forex Platform for Traveloka serving millions of transactions daily with team of three <br />
+      > Planning and Accountable for AWS Infra budget for Corporate Technology.  <br />
-      > Engineering delegate for Corporate Technology <br />
+      > Built & Owned Engineering of Fraud Platform remediating risk and preventing unnecessary losses for the company  <br />
-      > Devops Lead for Corporate Technology <br />
+      > Built and owned the Currency Platform which is a Single Source of truth across the entire Traveloka.
+Implemented automation saving 10 man-hours per month  <br />
-      > Helped create Roadmap for Department engineering efforts <br />
+      > Acted as Technical Point of Contact for External Auditors.
+Also helped set up processes and guidelines for the teams across Geographies & Departments making them Compliance ready <br />
-      > Scrum Practitioner<br />
+      > Won Grit Award for showing perseverance, taking extra responsibilities and delivering them<br />
       "

     # experience item loop